 Ben Silberman’s journey is indeed an inspiring one.
 The fact that he was able to switch gears at the drop of a dime and pursue his interests is an amazing feat.

-Let’s not forget that this man finished up at Yale with a liberal arts degree in political science.
-He had no technical background and was able to network with the right people to share his vision and construct a masterpiece of a website.
+Let’s not forget that this man finished at Yale with a liberal arts degree in political science.
+He had no technical background and was able to network with the right people to share his vision and create Pinterest.

-Silbermann stresses the importance of choosing an environment filled with people you want to be like or who inspire you even if you have no idea what it is you want to do exactly.
-Just being in the mix and mingling with like minded people can open up a whole new world of ideas.
+Silbermann stresses the importance of choosing an environment filled with like-minded inspirational people even if you have no idea what it is you want to do exactly.
+Just being in the mix and mingling with innovative people can open up a whole new world of ideas.